top of page

 A lot of websites look worse than they really are.

-It is easy to jump straight to “we need a new website” when the current one feels out of date or underwhelming.
+It's easy to jump straight to “we need a new website” when the current one feels out of date or underwhelming.
 But often, the bigger issues are things like unclear messaging, thin pages, weak structure, poor hierarchy, or missing SEO basics.

 That matters, because those problems can usually be improved without throwing the whole site away.